 1. Purpose of the Board Charter

+This Board Charter incorporates the Principles and Practices of the Malaysian Code on Corporate Governance (“MCCG”), as considered appropriate, Main Market Listing Requirements of Bursa Malaysia Securities Berhad (“MMLR”) on corporate governance, certain aspects of the Company’s Constitution and relevant portions of the Companies Act 2016 insofar as the duties and responsibilities of Directors are concerned.
 This Board Charter is established to promote high standards of corporate governance and is designed to provide guidance and clarity for Directors and management with regard to the role of the Board and its committees.
 This Board Charter does not overrule or pre-empt the statutory requirements and other relevant statutes.
 This Board Charter shall form an integral part of each Director’s duties and responsibilities.

 2. Composition of the Board

 - The Board shall be of a size and composition with the benefit of diversity in perspectives, competencies, extensive experience, knowledge and skills to understand properly and deal with the current and emerging issues of the business of the Company.
 Thus, the Board acknowledges the importance to promote gender diversity and does not set a restriction on having female director(s) on the Board.

 - In accordance with Paragraph 15.02 of the MMLR, at any one time, at least two (2) or one-third (1/3) of the total Board members, whichever is the higher, shall comprise of Independent Directors.
 To foster greater objectivity in the boardroom, at least half of the Board shall compose of Independent Directors.
 The Independent Directors provide independent judgement, experience and objectivity without being subordinated to operational considerations.
 In the event of any vacancy in the Board, resulting in non-compliance with the above, the Board must ensure that the vacancy is filled within 6 months.